-Saudi Arabia takes Center Stage as OPEC & Russia maneuver to reach an accord on capping oil production
+Saudi Arabia takes center stage as OPEC & Russia manoeuver to reach an accord on capping oil production

 Markets over the past few days have been positive with Saudi Arabia gaining traction, however, much is dependent on a potential OPEC and Russian agreement on oil production levels over the coming weeks.

 With limited local news flow the regional equity environment was driven by a positive read across from OPEC and Russian chatter on a potential production freeze, probable direct investment flows post Saudi diplomatic meetings at G-20, lower than expected increase in US non-farm payrolls and continued investor flows into emerging markets.
 At the G20 summit the Chinese President urged G20 members to step up policy coordination in order to promote global growth and maintain financial stability and in a separate meeting with U.S. President he outlined that China's long term economic fundamentals remain sound and the Chinese government would adhere to policies that would maintain economic stability while still pursuing progress.
 China will firmly advance supply side structural reform, proceed with opening of the economy and further facilitate foreign investment access.